milistu/GPT-typeahead/README.md

-# GPT Fortune teller 🔮
+# GPT Query Teller 🔮
-Fine-tune GPT-1 for the task of query completion, typeahead or next word prediction.
+Fine-tune GPT-1 for the task of query completion, typeahead, or next-word prediction.